igorwojda/android-showcase/README.md

 Finally due to proper layer separation we can easily swap libraries by modifying only small part fo the application eg. Retrofit can be used instead of Fuel - only data layer will be affected, no additional code change is required in other layers (presentation/domain)

+# CI configuration
+CI configuration is stored in the repository.
+This approach allows to easily update CI build configuration and validate it's correctness together with each PR before merging the code.

 # Gradle
 ## Gradle Kotlin DLS
 [Kotlin Gradle DSL](https://github.com/gradle/kotlin-dsl) provides statically-typed approach that allows many real-time code checks and